gsurjs/CognitoBytes/README.md

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- Images sourced from royalty-free collections
-- Inspired by classic puzzle and word games
-- Built with modern web technologies for optimal performance

 **Enjoy challenging your mind with Cognito Bytes!** 🧠